 Your food truck marketing plan should focus on photography

 Food photography should be a big part of your food truck marketing plan.

 Some people have a negative association with the idea of buying food from a truck.
 They’ve probably bought questionable food from roadside trucks in the past or have concerns about how food truck food is prepared and stored.

-You should focus on featuring lots of high quality, well-lit and colourful food photos and feature them heavily on your site and social media pages.
+You should focus on featuring lots of high quality, well-lit and colorful food photos and feature them heavily on your site and social media pages.

-Kogi have large, healthy and tasty looking food photos pride of place on their webpage.
+Kogi has large, healthy and tasty looking food photos pride of place on their webpage.

 Promote your food truck schedule

 Your food truck schedule is an important aspect of your online marketing.
-The mobile nature of food trucks means you need to keep your customers constantly updated to your schedule.
+The mobile nature of food trucks means you need to keep your customers constantly updated on your schedule.